Until further notice,

 Sunday Evening Inspiration Service Check-ins is a space dedicated for those who attend the 7:00 p.m.
 Inspiration Service.
 With weekly worship going online, we want to provide a smaller group check-in on Sundays at 7:00 p.m. on ZOOM.

-While we have postponed all our in-person meetings and activities, programming with capabilities of being online will continue digitally.
+While we have postponed all our in-person meetings and activities, programming with the capabilities of being online will continue digitally.